chipsalliance/firrtl-spec/README.md

 - `make format` will format all Markdown files by round-tripping them through `pandoc`. *For this build step to be usable, use the exact versions of `pandoc` and `pandoc-crossref` that CI uses!*
+- `make lint` will rewrite all Markdown files in place to use the canonical terminology, e.g., `subfield` instead of `sub-field`.
+The rules are in `scripts/lint-terminology.lua`.
+CI runs this and fails if it produces any changes.
 - `make test` will extract FIRRTL and Verilog snippets from the specification and ABI document and, respectively, run them through `firtool -parse-only` or `verilator --lint-only` to test that they are legal FIRRTL or Verilog.